Learn how to properly flush your Honda Outboard Motor, presented by Team Honda Marine. ... read more

 So we usually grab the hose and you just connect the hose to this flushing attachment, run the hose and let the water pressure circulate water through the cooling system; a good alternative if you can’t run your engine at night.
 Also on some of these smaller engines now they have a small gear case that sometimes have tricky little flushing inlet ports.
 And what you can do if you can get the set of earmuffs over those is you can just stick them in a large bin or a bucket or even a canvas flush bag.
 You fill the bucket up with water, lower the engine into the water, start the engine and it will draw water through the cooling system and circulate the water through the cooling system appropriately.

 So that’s an introduction to flushing your engine.
-It’s important to do so after every trip in the saltwater and I would do it after every trip in the freshwater as well just to get into a pattern to retain.
+It’s important to do so after every trip in the saltwater and I would do it after every trip in the freshwater as well just to get into a pattern.
 That will make sure that your cooling system is flushed, you don’t have salt crystals or grit in your cooling system and hopefully ensure smooth running of your outboard for a long time. read less

 Learn how and why it is important to flush your Honda BF150 outboard motor.
 Presented by Team Honda Marine. ... read more